dynowebsite/dynoweb.site/README.md

 # dynoweb.site

 dynoweb.site
 Welcome to the dynoweb.site repository!
-This repository serves as a central hub for resources and information related to dynoweb.site, an AI-powered website builder that offers an intuitive drag-and-drop interface, a vast library of ready-to-use templates, and powerful customization options.
+This repository serves as a central hub for resources and information related to dynoweb.site, an <a href="https://dynoweb.site/ai-website-builder/">AI-powered website builder</a> that offers an intuitive drag-and-drop interface, a vast library of ready-to-use templates, and powerful customization options.

 About dynoweb.site
-dynoweb.site is a feature-rich website builder designed to empower individuals and businesses to create stunning websites without the need for coding or technical expertise.
+dynoweb.site is a feature-rich <a href="https:dynoweb.site">website builder</a> designed to empower individuals and businesses to create stunning websites without the need for coding or technical expertise.
 Whether you're a small business owner, a creative professional, or an aspiring blogger, dynoweb.site provides you with all the tools you need to bring your online presence to life.

 Key Features
 Easy Drag-and-Drop Interface: With dynoweb.site's user-friendly interface, you can effortlessly build and customize your website by simply dragging and dropping elements onto the canvas.
 No coding required!